Rutvij-1/Cuantum-Qomputing/README.md

 # Cuantum-Qomputing

-### Personal Diary entries for team memebers in markdown files.
+### Personal Diary entries for team members in markdown files.